 Today in the tramway back home I listened to Plan B, a recent episode of This American Life (which is great for a european listener like me since it communicates some of the culture of american life - or at least that’s the impression I got).
 This episode illustrates how many people live Plan B (or C, D, E…) of their life, because Plan A didn’t work out or didn’t turn out to be that good.

-I wouldn’t say that everyone has a plan – I know many people who don’t and who are very happy without it – but I still think that many people have a sort of plan, or at least, an idea of what they would like to do – maybe even a dream.
+I wouldn’t say that everyone has a plan - I know many people who don’t and who are very happy without it - but I still think that many people have sort of a plan, or at least, an idea of what they would like to do - maybe even a dream.
 I find myself in the same situation as I’m writing this post, not really sure whether going for another job would bring more happiness or satisfaction in my life.
-Yet, two friends of mine chosed to quit their job recently, even though the economical situation out there is not at its best.
+Yet, two friends of mine chose to quit their job recently, even though the economical situation out there is not at its best.
+I know people who get into the real estate business.
+Some of them rent their residential property by following AAOA resources to guide them in making the extra income.

 It requires a firm will to quit a job, especially when the situation is not that bad after all.
 In such case, following through with a dream is even harder because of the comfort - getting money, having a routine, having some sort of security - these things tend to become even more excuses not to leave.
 Or perhaps they build up as fear of loosing all those nice things.